 This picture presents several challenges to Izzy and the team.
 For example, the painting itself has been cut down to size at some point—possibly to fit this particular frame—and is affixed to a hessian canvas in an attempt to restore some of the rigidity to the structure of the canvas.
 However, the first task is the frame itself, which has unfortunately been exposed to damp conditions, allowing mould to develop on sections of the frame.

-The original plaster (composite) used to produce the leaf design has also dried out over time and has cracked, causing sections to come loose and break off.
-Additionally, a previous attempt at conserving the frame has unfortunately not helped—the repairs were done using a standard polyfiller, which Izzy has had to remove.
+The original plaster used to produce the leaf design has also dried out over time and has cracked, causing sections to come loose and break off.
+Additionally, a previous attempt at conserving the frame has unfortunately not helped—the repairs were done using a standard Polyfilla, which Izzy has had to remove as it was causing more damage to the frame components.

 So far she’s spent a day and a half assessing the frame’s condition and working to remove the damaged and mouldy sections of plaster and modern filler; the cleaning and finishing will likely take a large portion of the next five weeks she’s at the museum.
 If time and resources allow, she may then work on reapplying gold leaf to restore the gilt finish.